 We’ve also been working with entertainers to find new ways to ensure the show goes on – from kerb-side saxophone players to performances from the garden, while residents enjoy a sing-a-long from their rooms.

 We introduced safe window and socially-distanced garden visits across the summer because we recognised how important it is for the health and wellbeing of residents and relatives.
-These can continue under the new guidance, although are somewhat reliant on the weather (and additional restrictions apply).

 Visiting rooms and pods